IT Departments Need Proper System Management to be More Efficient and Profitable

 In fact, nearly eight in 10 (79%) IT managers think cloud implementation would improve with proper IT optimization or performance analysis.

-But even those with on-premise and cloud solutions are not free of issues.
+But even those with on-premises and cloud solutions are not free of issues.
 Eighty-nine percent have experienced struggles when managing these solutions, including assessing the performance and workload of virtualization applications (62%), comparing the cost effectiveness of different solutions (57%), and resolving performance problems easily (55%).